diacritica/RiBus/doc/notes.md

 ### Definition of neighbour solution

-- Given a group of routes, a neighbour solution is one that randomly picks one of those bus routes and creates a completely new route following the initialization criteria (has to end on a school, has to have at least 1 other school in its journey and has to have a length between X and Y)
+- Given a group of ordered routes, a neighbour solution is one that randomly picks one of those bus routes and creates a completely new route following the initialization criteria (has to end on a school, has to have at least 1 other school in its journey and has to have a length between X and Y)

 **Deprecated**
 - Given a groups of bus routes, a neighbour solution is one that randomnly picks one of those bus routes and then randomly substitutes a cell X for another unused adjacent cell (f(X)) while keeping the maximum distance restriction.
 - final_node (that includes a dest_school) can't be subject to this random selection but intermediate dest_schools can.